mattrussell2/unit_test/README.md

     unit_test: main.o Foo_tests.o
         clang++ main.o Foo_tests.o

-In the second example, you'll need to write your own rule for compiling main.cpp -> main.o
+In the second example, you'll need to write your own rule for compiling main.cpp -> main.o. main.cpp has no dependencies.

 #### NOTE
 **The file main.cpp is created for you by unit_test - this file has the testing